arajcany/ExtendScriptAutoCompleteForJetBrainsIDEs/README.md

 ## Compatability

+Currently Supports:
+- ScriptUI, JavaScript and $
-Currently supports Adobe InDesign 2022 (17.0) Object Model, ScriptUI and JavaScript OMV.
+- Adobe InDesign 2022 (17.0) Object Model
+- Adobe Bridge 2022 Object Model
+- Adobe Illustrator 26 Type Library
+- Adobe Photoshop CC 2015.5 Object Library

 If you need support for other Adobe CC products, drop me a note and I'll see what I can do.

+P.S.
+I tried to add Adobe After Effects support, can't seam to find the OMV file.
+Can someone send me the filepath please... :)